lilyhe123/lilyhe123.github.io/content/posts/create-a-tech-blog-on-Github-pages.md

 ---
 ## Why I’m Writing This

 I wanted to set up a tech blog hosted on GitHub Pages.
 After a quick search, it seemed like the process would be straightforward — something I could get done in minutes.
 I found some tutorials, like [this one](https://chirpy.cotes.page/posts/getting-started/) for the Chirpy theme.
 I followed the steps closely… but I just couldn’t get it to work.
+And the real issue is I have no idea how to fix it.
 That led to a few days of digging, debugging, learning, and experimenting.
 Eventually, I got the blog up and running on GitHub Pages.
 Now I want to put together some takeaways.

 > When a tutorial breaks, understanding begins.